A manifestation of order and beauty in nature is called symmetry.

 We have found that the power corrections to these non-local MEs — also known as soft-gluon contribution to the charm loop — are almost negligible.

-This contradicts the results of ref.
-[Khodjamirian:2010vfBIB], which found a result two orders of magnitude larger than mine for these power corrections.
+This contradicts the results of Ref.
+[Khodjamirian:2010vfBIB], which found power corrections two orders of magnitude larger than ours.

-Nevertheless, the origin of this difference is understood, which is mostly due to contributions that were missing in the previous calculation and updated hadronic inputs.
+Nevertheless, the origin of this difference is understood; it is mostly due to missing contributions in the previous calculation and updated hadronic inputs.

 Another research direction I am pursuing is the derivation of unitarity bounds for MEs.

-The unitarity bounds are model independent constraints that can be used to further improve the precision of the MEs predictions.
+The unitarity bounds are model-independent constraints that can be used to further improve the precision of ME predictions.

 We have also derived the first unitarity bound for the non-local MEs in \(B \to K^{(*)}\ell^+\ell^-\) decays, providing unprecedented control over the systematic uncertainties of these objects [Gubernari:2020eftBIB].